tanyelai/neuroscience/README.md

 I'm keeping this repository for those who are afraid to start neuroscience or something else because it seems dark, comprehensive, and complex, even though it interests them a lot.
 I'm at the same point, and let's see how far we can go with self-discipline.

 **Note that:** Computational neuroscience is a theoretical field, with need of lots of experimental studies to go further after reaching some level of knowledge.
 Therefore, in this repository we will be covering most of theoretical background of these studies with lack of experience.
-(Edit: with commiting myself to neuroscience I also found a chance to get lab experience in Tactile Research Laboratory at Boğaziçi University, and also Biomedical Engineering lab at my own university) I personally desire to create a significant value in the field of computational cognitive neuroscience, and as other things it requires quite much work...
-Sometimes it feels scary, but the knowledge you gain in the path somehow keeps you from being unmotivated.
+(Edit: with commiting myself to neuroscience I also found a chance to get lab experience in two different biomedical department) I personally desire to create a significant value in the field of computational cognitive neuroscience, and as other things it requires quite much work...
+Sometimes it might feel scary, but the knowledge we gain in the path somehow keeps us from being unmotivated.

 ### Table of contents
 1) [About my passion](#about-my-passion)